Real-time Password Blacklist

 Other products make you create complex password complexity rules, which means you have to keep abreast of the every-changing patterns that equate to bad passwords.
 Password Firewall is an extension of the built-in Windows password policy and acts as a catch-all for bad passwords that would otherwise meet the basic complexity settings in Windows.
 We handle knowing what types of passwords are bad and managing the blacklist.
 You just install Password Firewall and we do the rest!

 Password Firewall for Windows supports custom blacklisted passwords.
 This is great for stopping your company name or slogan from being used as a password, since these would be common guesses for attackers.
 Or, even better, deny the use of previously utilized passwords of administrative accounts after an IT worker leaves the company.

 Password Firewall was designed with security first.
-Passwords are captured via the standard mechanism provided by Windows, then salted and hashed 30,000 times with the industry standard PBKDF2 algorithm before being sent to the Password RBL API, where they undergo over 10,000 more rounds of hashing before being queried against the Password RBL database.
+Passwords are captured via the standard mechanism provided by Windows, then salted and hashed 30,000 times with the industry standard PBKDF2 algorithm before being sent to the Password RBL API.
 Furthermore, all communications with the API are secured with TLS connections and can be anonymous, too.

 Any software solution that deals in security, especially password security, should be able to show the source code without impacting the security of the solution.
 The source code for Password Firewall is available for download so you can verify that passwords are properly treated and the solution meets your company's security requirements.